BruceEckel/ThinkingInPython/Markdown/15_The_Singleton.md

 '''
 ```

-Alex Martelli makes the
+Alex Martelli makes the [observation](http://www.aleax.it/Python/5ep.html)
-[observation](http://www.aleax.it/Python/5ep.html) that what we really
-want with a Singleton is to have a single set of state data for all
+that what we really want with a Singleton is to have a single set of state
-objects.
-That is, you could create as many objects as you want and as
+data for all objects.
+That is, you could create as many objects as you want
-long as they all refer to the same state information then you achieve
+and as long as they all refer to the same state information then you achieve
 the effect of Singleton.
 He accomplishes this with what he calls the
+*Borg*^[From the television show *Star Trek: The Next Generation*.
+The Borg
-*Borg*, which is accomplished by setting all the `__dict__`s to
+are a hive-mind collective: "we are all one."] , which is accomplished by
-the same static piece of storage:
+setting all the `__dict__`s to the same static piece of storage:

 ```python
 # Singleton/BorgSingleton.py